In this article

 Expert Tips for Budgeting Your Next Staycation

-As the cost of living continues to impact holiday plans across the UK, many are opting for staycations as a more affordable way to take a break.
-But even domestic trips can come with a hefty price tag if you're not careful.
-Sharvan Selvam, Commercial Director at Aqua, shares four practical, budget-savvy tips to help holidaymakers stretch their money further- before and during their trip.
+As the cost of living continues to rise, many Brits are opting for staycations as a more affordable way to enjoy time off without sacrificing fun and relaxation.
+However, expenses can add up quickly, even on a domestic holiday, if you’re not careful.
+With that in mind, Scott Yule, Commercial Director at Aqua shares practical tips to help holidaymakers budget both before and during their trip.

 1. Start with a dedicated savings pot

-"Treat your staycation like any other major purchase by planning ahead,” says Selvam.
+"Treat your staycation like any other major purchase by planning ahead,” says Scott.
 “Set up a separate savings account specifically for your trip and automate a small monthly payment into it- whether that’s £20 or £50.
-Over a few months, you’ll build a decent holiday fund without feeling the pinch"
+It may be worth starting as soon as you’ve set your mind on the destination, to allow enough time to save.
+Over a few months, you’ll build a decent holiday fund without feeling the pinch.

 2. Plan early and budget with a purpose